yuvaneshs005/Autism-Prediction-using-Machine-Learning/README.md

 Autism Spectrum Disorder (ASD) is a neurodevelopmental condition that affects social interactions, communication, and behavior.
 Early detection is essential for timely intervention.
 This project applies machine learning techniques to predict ASD based on key features from a dataset.

-Key Highlights:
+## Key Highlights:

-✅ Addressed missing values in the dataset
+- Addressed missing values in the dataset

-✅ Identified class imbalance in the target variable
+- Identified class imbalance in the target variable

-✅ Performed Exploratory Data Analysis (EDA) and handled outliers ✅ Applied Label Encoding and saved the encoders
+- Performed Exploratory Data Analysis (EDA) and handled outliers

+- Applied Label Encoding and saved the encoders
-✅ Used SMOTE (Synthetic Minority Oversampling Technique) to balance classes ✅ Implemented Decision Tree, Random Forest, and XGBoost classifiers ✅ Performed Hyperparameter Tuning & Cross-Validation
+- Used SMOTE (Synthetic Minority Oversampling Technique) to balance classes
+- Implemented Decision Tree, Random Forest, and XGBoost classifiers
+- Performed Hyperparameter Tuning & Cross-Validation
-✅ Achieved high accuracy with the best-performing model
+- Achieved high accuracy with the best-performing model

-🛠️ Technologies & Tools Used
+## Technologies & Tools Used

 Programming Language: Python

-Libraries: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, Imbalanced-learn, XGBoost
+- Libraries: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, Imbalanced-learn, XGBoost

-Machine Learning Models:
+- Machine Learning Models:

-Decision Tree
+  - Decision Tree

-Random Forest
+  - Random Forest

-XGBoost
+  - XGBoost

 Platform: Google Colab

-Model Performance & Results
+## Model Performance & Results
-The Decision Tree model achieved an accuracy of 82% on training data and 79% on test data.
+- The Decision Tree model achieved an accuracy of 82% on training data and 79% on test data.

-The Random Forest model performed better with an accuracy of 89% on training data and 85% on test data.
+- The Random Forest model performed better with an accuracy of 89% on training data and 85% on test data.

-The best-performing model was XGBoost, which achieved a training accuracy of 93% and a test accuracy of 82%.
+- The best-performing model was XGBoost, which achieved a training accuracy of 93% and a test accuracy of 82%.

-Dataset Information

-Source:
-Features Used: Categorical and Numerical attributes related to ASD diagnosis
+- Performwd Exploratory Data Analysis (EDA), feature engineering, hyperparameter tuning, and model evaluation to select the best-performing model.
+The evaluation metrics include accuracy, precision, recall, F1-score, and confusion matrix analysis.

-Preprocessing Steps:
+## Preprocessing Steps:

-Handled missing values
+- Handled missing values

-Addressed class imbalance in target and categorical features
+- Addressed class imbalance in target and categorical features

-Performed label encoding for categorical variables
+- Performed label encoding for categorical variables